TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 ## A note about the problems that we had last time

-Last time we ran into some issues with filtlong because the locale settings on your user accounts are not set up correctly.
+Last time we ran into some issues with filtlong because the locale settings on your user accounts were not set up correctly from the beginning.
 This is of course not at your fault, but we think that we solved the issue, and we just need you to run a few commands to fix it.
 Hopefully we will not get into more trouble.

-Once you are logged into orion, please copy and paste these commands.
+Once you are logged into orion, please copy and paste these commands:

 ```bash
 echo """
 export LC_ALL=C; unset LANGUAGE # Fixes a bug in filtlong